Tom Vandergriff: Death

 At the age of 84, Vandergriff was in attendance at Rangers Ballpark in Arlington on October 22, 2010 for the final game of the American League Championship Series in which the Rangers beat the New York Yankees 6-1.
 It would be his last public appearance.
 Later that night, Vandergriff fell and broke his hip, forcing him to miss the team's first World Series.
 Vandergriff died two months later.

 In memory of Vandergriff, the Texas Rangers gave the family the very first 2010 American League Championship ring.
 In a statement from the organization, president and CEO Nolan Ryan said, "the passion and determined efforts of Tom Vandergriff made the Texas Rangers a reality nearly 40 years ago.
 Because of his work, we are able to celebrate an AL Championship."

 On Opening Day of 2011, Rangers Ballpark in Arlington held a moment of silence to remember Vandergriff after the family unveiled a large banner of Vandergriff in left field that served as a season-long tribute.

 Legacy

-In addition to statues of Tom Vandergriff at Globe Life Park in Arlington and Arlington City Hall, there are several places in the Dallas–Fort Worth area named in Vandergriff's honor.
+In addition to statues of Tom Vandergriff at Globe Life Field and Arlington City Hall, there are several places in the Dallas–Fort Worth area named in Vandergriff's honor.
 Some of them include Vandergriff Park, the Vandergriff Building known as the Historic V, the Vandergriff Town Center, Vandergriff Plaza at Rangers Ballpark, Vandergriff Way adjacent to the General Motors plant, the Tom Vandergriff Surgical Tower at Arlington Memorial Hospital, and the Tom Vandergriff Civil Courts Building in downtown Fort Worth.